Warranty Information

 • Zippered mattress cover damage due to improper care

-• Normal changes in softness and recovery time associated with memory foam and latex materials over time.
-This does not affect the pressure relieving qualities of these materials.
+• Normal changes in softness and recovery time of memory foam and latex

-Why Do You Need Photos of My Frame and Box Springs for a Warranty Claim on My Mattress?
+Why Are Photos of My Frame and Box Spring Required?

 Do I Need My Receipt to File a Warranty Claim?

-In most cases, we will be able to locate your receipt in our records.
-However, it is the consumer’s responsibility to retain proof of purchase to ensure warranty coverage should we be unable to locate it for you.
+In most cases, we can locate your receipt in our records.
+However, it is the customer’s responsibility to retain proof of purchase in the event we are unable to locate it.
+Proof of purchase is required to validate warranty coverage.

 Mattress Warranty Claim Photo Requirements

-3. Use a measuring device: Place a tape measure or ruler into the deepest area of the depression.
-DO NOT measure into the mattress’s stitching.
+Insert a tape measure or ruler into the deepest part of the impression.

 Procedure Reminders

-• Do not place any weighted objects, including people, on the mattress while taking the photos.
+• Do not place any weighted objects, including people, on the mattress while taking photos.

-• The photos listed above are required for any mattress, mattress set, or foundation claim request.s
+• All required photos must be submitted for any mattress, mattress set, or foundation claim.

 frame guide